klalexan/chess-den/README.md

 # ChessDen

-Chess den its a place where you can learn and play chess !

-The app is in progress, and will be built for all levels , but the main focus and most of logic and functionality for intermidiate level .
+Chess Den

+Learn and play chess—built for all levels, with a special focus on intermediate players.

+Status: In development.

+What’s inside

+Intermediate-first training.
+Most logic and features are tuned for players beyond the basics.

-The player is able to switch to blindfold or regular mode after every move ( after remembering the position ).
+Blindfold toggle per move.
+Switch between blindfold and regular mode after any move (once you’ve memorized the position).

-Currently the game only between a player and stockfish engine, but the player can switch sides after each move.
+Engine sparring.
+Play against Stockfish; you can also switch sides after each move.

+Planned

+More training modes and play options (e.g., human vs. human, puzzles, time controls).